tedneward/Patterns/Creational/Builder/csharp/README.md

 }
 ````

-Then, Builder suggests that we create an Abstract Creator:
+Then, the GOF approach to Builder suggests that we create an Abstract Creator:

 ````csharp
 abstract class Builder